 - renovation of green and open spaces

-- Playground planning, children's playgrounds, day care centres and schoolyards
+- playground planning, children's playgrounds, day care centers and schoolyards

 - Garden monument preservation, garden monument preservation target planning